 Business automation consultant

-Most small businesses do not need a giant rebuild.
-They need a few reliable workflows that stop the same updates from being chased, copied, and rechecked.
+Most small businesses don't need a giant rebuild.
+They need a few practical systems that connect the tools, surface the right work, and stop the same updates from getting chased, copied, and double-checked.

 Signs the business is carrying too much by hand

-• The owner is still the backup system for too many decisions.
+• The owner is still the fallback for too many small status checks.

-• Important work lives in inboxes, spreadsheets, or individual memory.
+• Important work lives in inboxes, spreadsheets, dashboards, and individual memory.

-• Existing software is useful, but the handoffs between tools are weak.
+• The software is fine.
+The handoffs between the software are not.

-• The team wants automation without losing control of customer-facing work.
+• The team wants automation without losing the human touch on customer-facing work.

-1. Find the workflows with real volume or real risk.
+1. Find the business systems with enough volume or risk to matter.

-4. Document ownership so the system does not become another mystery tool.
+4. Document ownership so the system doesn't become another mystery tool.

 • Hours spent on repeat admin